 In the years I’ve been cooking and baking, I’ve found there are certain items that I use again and again – some of which I can’t imagine baking without.
 These are my tried-and-true kitchen favorites – I love baking and cooking with these things, and think you will, too!

-There’s not much more I like than discussing things I love and why, so you’ll find more than just links in this baking resource list, you’ll also find what makes them worthy of the Favorite title.
+There’s not much more I like than discussing things I love and why, so you’ll find more than just links in this baking tools resource, you’ll also find what makes them worthy of the ‘favorite’ title.
 I’m also including some great ingredients to have on hand, too, so you can bake whenever you want!
-(When you order through these Amazon links, you help support this site at no extra cost to you, so thank you!)
+(Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.)

 14 Must-Have Baking Tools